How To Change Careers: 6 Tips To Ease the Transition

 If you’ve been looking to flex your creative muscles, perhaps there’s a nonprofit that needs volunteers with some marketing skills.
 Or if you’re interested in learning the basics of coding, explore online platforms like Codecademy, Udemy, and freeCodeCamp that offer free introductory lessons in HTML, CSS, and JavaScript.

-By test driving the job first, you can better determine whether you’re making the right career move.
+By test-driving the job first, you can better determine whether you’re making the right career move.

 5. Evaluate your transferable skills.

-As you prepare to change careers, evaluate the transferable skills you have and try connecting them to the responsibilities listed in the jobs you’re applying for.
-It might help weed out positions that aren’t the right fit, or encourage you to revisit roles you initially thought didn’t align with your qualifications.
+As you prepare to change careers, evaluate the transferable skills you have, and try connecting them to the responsibilities listed in the jobs you’re applying for.
+It might help weed out positions that aren’t the right fit or encourage you to revisit roles you initially thought didn’t align with your qualifications.
 Plus, if you have any gaps on your resumé, transferable skills can help fill in the holes.

 6. Research whether you need a graduate degree or certificate.

-Perhaps becoming a certified project manager will help you break into a new industry, or maybe it’s a Master of Legal Studies that will give you a competitive edge when applying for jobs in healthcare, human resources, or business.
+Perhaps becoming a certified project manager will help you break into a new industry, or maybe a Master of Legal Studies will give you a competitive edge when applying for jobs in healthcare, human resources, or business.
 Research your desired industry or position, using tools like the Bureau of Labor Statistic’s Occupational Handbook, to learn more about the entry-level education required.

-Making a Career Change
+Making a career change

 Although the process can feel time-consuming and a bit daunting, you deserve to feel engaged in your work and happy with your career.
 You never know how one change could affect your professional trajectory.
 Taking a chance could come with a bigger payoff than you realize.

-Looking for More?
+Looking for more?